Copy-House/copy-house.github.io/landing/index.md

 hero:
   heading: "Content strategy for"
   highlight: "successful businesses"
-  subheading: "Start growing with content strategy."
+  subheading: "Start growing with content strategy.
+And say goodbye to random acts of content"
   cta_text: "Get in touch"
   cta_url: "/contact"